doytsujin/vim-book/README.md

 You can scroll the active window while the other part remains fixed and vice-versa.

+It's very useful if you want to keep a folded version of a file and display just one unfolded section of it the below window.

+A window can be split almost infinitely in a recursive way.
+Golden section.

-While in normal mode, you can resize
+While in normal mode, you can resize the active window with the following
+commands:

 `<ctrl-w> +`: increases the window height by one row.